 El Chaco Biosphere Reserve

-The El Chaco Biosphere Reserve covers a large area in the northern part of the boreal El Chaco system in Paraguay, with ecologically diverse dry forest ecosystems, which are under great pressure to be converted into grazing lands.
+The El Chaco Biosphere Reserve covers a large area in Paraguay's northern part of the boreal El Chaco system, with ecologically diverse dry forest ecosystems under tremendous pressure to be converted into grazing lands.

 The area of El Chaco is biophysically the most diverse of the Gran Chaco system.
-It combines a high biodiversity with well-conserved ecosystems and habitats of great importance that are indispensable for the establishment of biological corridors with the neighboring countries.
+It combines high biodiversity with well-conserved ecosystems and habitats of great importance that are indispensable for establishing biological corridors with the neighboring countries.

-The Biosphere Reserve hosts a high floristic diversity with almost 5,000 different species, of which 486 are wild relatives of cultivated species.
-The fauna is influenced by the Amazonian and Inner Atlantic Forests, but still includes a high degree of endemism, especially in mammals but also in reptiles, birds, insects and arthropods.
+The Biosphere Reserve hosts a high floristic diversity with almost 5,000 species, of which 486 are wild relatives of cultivated species.
+The Amazonian and Inner Atlantic Forests influence the fauna but still include a high degree of endemism, especially in mammals, reptiles, birds, insects, and arthropods.

 El Chaco has important cultural values and includes parts of the traditional territories of three ethnic groups: the Ayoreo, Guarani-Ñandeva and Ishir.
-The indigenous communities have had a low impact on the environment (small periodic burning, subsistence agriculture) and sustain practices of hunting and harvesting, combined with the culture of summer orchards.
+The indigenous communities have had a low impact on the environment (minor periodic burning, subsistence agriculture) and sustain hunting and harvesting practices, combined with the culture of summer orchards.

 The Biosphere Reserve designation helps to protect local indigenous communities' homeland and cultural identity.
 The population of El Chaco, which totals some 4,700 people, also includes Creole and Mennonite groups.